-- If you are allergic to gelatin, neomycin, any other ingredients in Varivax, or any medicines.
-Tell your health care provider if you have ever had any reactions to a previous of the vaccine or to any other vaccines.
+- If you or your child are allergic to gelatin, neomycin, any other ingredients in Varivax, or any medicines.
+Tell your health care provider if you or your child have ever had any reactions to a previous of the live varicella vaccine or to any other vaccines.

 - About any medical conditions you or your child have or have had, for example, or problems.

 - If you are pregnant or plan to become pregnant.
 Pregnant women should not get Varivax because the effects of the vaccine on an unborn baby are unknown.
 Pregnancy should be avoided for 3 months after .
 Talk to your health care provider about possible risks with receiving Varivax when pregnant.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you or your child are taking or plan to take.
 Varivax may affect the way other medicines or products work, and other medicines or products may affect how Varivax works.
-Ask your health care provider if there are interactions between Varivax and the medicines you take.
+Ask your health care provider if there are interactions between Varivax and the medicines you or your child take.

 Ask your health care provider about possible side effects from Varivax.
 Your health care provider will tell you what to do if you have side effects.

 How is Varivax given?

-A health care provider gives the Varivax vaccine.
-The vaccine is given as a shot to people who are 12 months of age or older.with Varivax in children 12 months to 12 years of age is given as 1 or 2 vaccine shots; if 2 shots are given, they are done at least 3 months apart.
-Vaccination with Varivax in adolescents and adults is usually given as a series of 2 vaccine shots over a 4- to 8-week period.
-Read any printed information that your health care provider gives you about the varicella vaccine.
+A health care provider gives the Varivax vaccine as recommended to people who are 12 months of age or older.
+The vaccine is given as a shot.
+Vaccination with Varivax in children 12 months to 12 years of age is given either as one vaccine shot or as two vaccine shots given at least 3 months apart.
+Vaccination with Varivax in adolescents and adults is usually given as a series of two vaccine shots over a 4- to 8-week period.
+Read any printed information that your health care provider gives you about the varicella virus vaccine.